 This article demonstrates the reality: such cases have already been brought, and sometimes won.
-For years now, exemptions have been used to (among other things) narrow union and workers' rights, sanction child endangerment, and allow discrimination against racial and other minorities.
-Thankfully, many of these troubling cases have been decided by lower federal and state courts, meaning that there are still ample opportunities to stem the tide of such extreme and harmful religious exemptions.
+For years now, exemptions have been used to-among other things-narrow union and workers' rights, sanction child endangerment, and allow discrimination against racial and other minorities.
+Thankfully, many of these troubling cases have been decided by lower federal and state courts, meaning that there are still opportunities to stem the tide of such extreme and harmful religious exemptions.

 It's also true that many of the exemption demands outlined below were rejected by courts.
 Over the past decade, however, the legal right to religious exemptions has vastly expanded, the judiciary has become far more conservative, and large and established religious exemption law firms have taken on new issues, such as fighting for religious exemptions from COVID-19 vaccine mandates.
-It is worth noting that recent Supreme Court decisions radically expanding the scope of First Amendment protections for religious exercise-which were analyzed in a recent report from the Law, Rights, and Religion Project-seemed implausible only a few years ago.
+It is worth noting that recent Supreme Court decisions radically expanding the scope of First Amendment protections for religious exercise-which were analyzed in a 2021 report from the Law, Rights, and Religion Project-seemed implausible only a few years ago.
 Conservative religious liberty advocates lost many such claims, including demands that houses of worship be exempt from COVID stay-at-home orders, when they were first brought.
 Yet they persisted in pressing the courts to accept their approach to religious liberty, and have been rewarded for the perseverance.
 Thus, even some of the most egregious religious exemption demands in the "parade of horribles" discussed in this report would have a far better chance of being granted today.

-There has been a movement in recent years to pull back this vast expansion of religious exemptions, returning to a standard that robustly protects religious freedom, diversity, and pluralism without threatening the rights and liberties, including the religious rights, of others.
-For example, the proposed federal Do No Harm Act would limit the application of RFRA in certain contexts in which religious exemptions can injure others-such as public health,
+There has been a movement in recent years to pull back this vast expansion of religious exemptions, returning to a standard that robustly protects religious freedom, diversity, and